santipabWannakiri/spring-boot-container-cicd/README.md

 ```sh
 http://localhost:4040/inspect/http
  ```
-11. Login to Github -> your repository -> setting
+11. Login to Github -> your repository -> setting -> Webhooks -> Add webhook -> provide tunnel URLs -> application/json -> Add webhook

+12. Test to commit new code, and then check the Jenkins pipeline.